akshatrajsaxena/Inferaread-LLMBot/README.md

   - Optionally fix hyphenation and merge broken lines.
   - Normalize text (lowercasing, unicode normalization if needed).

-- Chunking the Text into Passages
+- Chunking the Text into Passages:
   As the LLMs and embedding models have context length limits (e.g., 512 or 1024 tokens), this was the neccesary step.This is done using a sliding window approach to chunk text (e.g., 200-token chunks with 50-token overlap).We can also chunk by paragraphs or sentences if semantic coherence is important.
 ```
 from langchain.text_splitter import RecursiveCharacterTextSplitter